comaps/website/content/open-positions/index.md

                 -
                     title: Community Support Engineer
                     text: |
-                        As a Community Support Engineer you will be working directly with people in the community who use Organic Maps, to provide technical support and assistance with the application and website.
+                        As a Community Support Engineer you will be working directly with people in the community who use CoMaps, to provide technical support and assistance with the application and website.
 The community ranges from tech savvy engineers, to novice technology users.
 Support involves maintaining high satisfaction, resolving technical challenges, and enhancing the support experience, to ensure people have a better overall navigation experience.
                     action:
                         text: Apply
                         link: "#"